 In 2018 “Babylon A.D.” released "Revelation Highway"Via Frontiers Records' the home of bands such as Journey, Tesla, Rick Springfield, Asia and many world known musical artists.
 Playing more concert dates and festivals across the States.

 On June 1st, 2019 Derek Davis released his third solo effort “Resonator Blues”, A Blues/Rock/Americana inspired album featuring five single/videos, two of have already went to # 1 on the iTunes Blues Single Charts, "Mississippi Mud "and "Death Letter"!
-Davis is currently playing live shows with his band "The Revolutionary Souls" around CA and working on new material for his forth solo effort.
+Davis is currently playing live shows with his band "The Revolutionary Souls" around CA.